Baltimore Orioles Baseball

 Baltimore's Claim to the Sultan of Swat

 George Herman Ruth, Jr. was born in Baltimore, Maryland, in 1895.
 Although Ruth has a rough childhood, playing baseball in school at St. Mary's Industrial School for Boys led him to become a great American hero.
 When he was only 19-years-old, Ruth was recruited by Jack Dunn, the owner and manager of the Baltimore Orioles, then a minor league Red Sox team.
 When players started referring to him as “Jack’s newest babe,” the nickname stuck.
-Babe Ruth played with the Baltimore Orioles for just five months before the Major League Red Sox purchased his contract.
+Babe Ruth played with the Orioles for just five months before the Major League Red Sox purchased his contract.

 Since 1967, Baltimore has honored the Sultan of Swat, when the community joined together to prevent Ruth’s historic birthplace from being demolished.
 Today the Babe Ruth Birthplace and Museum is once again undergoing renovation and will reopen in April of this year.
 By following the 60 painted baseballs on the sidewalk, the museum, located at 216 Emory Street, is a short walk from Camden Station.